-eligibility for registration with a provincial dietetics regulatory body.
-The Master of Public Health-Nutrition and Dietetics program is one of the educational programs offered through the Division of Clinical Public Health in the Dalla Lana School of Public Health.
-It is administered by the Graduate Department of Public Health Sciences in collaboration with the Department of Nutritional Sciences, Faculty of Medicine.
-The program is co-governed by the University of Toronto, University Health Network and Toronto Public Health.
+The MPH-Nutrition and Dietetics program is one of the educational programs offered through the Division of Clinical Public Health in the Dalla Lana School of Public Health.
+It is administered by the Graduate Department of Public Health Sciences in partnership with the Department of Nutritional Sciences, the University Health Network , and Compass Group Canada.

 The program is governed by a unique partnership between the University of Toronto, University Health Network and Toronto Public Health, that embodies the clinical public health philosophy.

-- Collaboration across systems and sectors
+- Collaboration across Systems

-- Ethical practice and Rigour
+- Ethical and Evidence-based Action

-- Flexibility and Innovation
+- Adaptability and Innovation

-- Health equity
+- Health Equity

-- Interprofessional lifelong learning
+- Interprofessional Lifelong Learning

 We believe that:

-- Clinical Public Health is the integration of health care services across the lifespan, challenging traditional notions of medicine and public health to promote an effective approach to health and well-being, in individuals, communities and populations.
+- *Clinical Public Health is the integration of health services across the lifespan, challenging traditional notions of medicine and public health to promote an effective approach to health and well-being, in individuals, communities and populations.

 With a comprehensive understanding of the foundations of practice in population and public health, nutrition care and management, and through the development of essential leadership, communication and professional practice skills, graduates will play a pivotal role in the future of nutrition and dietetics.
 Graduates will be highly competitive in the changing landscape of employment for health professionals.
 Currently graduates are employed in settings where nutrition professionals work such as hospitals, public health, government agencies, community health centres, family health teams, community food agencies and the food industry.